Tanz0rz/haxe-fmod/README.md

 # 1. Set FMOD_SDK to your version
 export FMOD_SDK=/path/to/your/fmodstudioapi

-# 2. Compile the hdll
+# 2. Compile the hdll (from your project directory)
 haxelib run haxefmod build-hdll

 # 3. Build as normal